Koushika-Ravikumar/Koushika-Ravikumar/README.md

 ## About me

-Master of Science in Business Analytics at W.P.
+- Master of Science in Business Analytics at W.P.
 Carey School of Business - Arizona State University.
+- Working on a DataCo Smart Supply Chain project: predicting late deliveries and optimizing profit using Python, ML, and an executive dashboard.

 ### Connect with me